 Humility for me is freedom.

 Humility is the one thing that seperates the good from... the not so good. :)

-Diana S. almost 3 years ago from Mesa, Az
+Diana S. about 3 years ago from Mesa, Az

 Humility is, to me, the grandest of all virtues and values.
 It stands well on it's own but also enhances all the others.

-kate's mom almost 3 years ago from nv
+kate's mom about 3 years ago from nv

 Mother Teresa would be one of my defining models of humility.

-Ann H. about 3 years ago from MA
+Ann H. over 3 years ago from MA

-lexxi,livering about 3 years ago from Apache Junction
+lexxi,livering over 3 years ago from Apache Junction